 Given the increased risk of supply chain disruptions, from political trade posturing and pandemic bottlenecks, sourcing teams must know product/part dependencies and scope of work in real time.
 At a minimum, they must be able to navigate through the latest CAD and component data, such as Approved Manufacturer Parts Lists (AML) and Approved Vendor Parts Lists (AVL) and be apprised of changes.

 To enable agility in such an environment, it’s imperative to unite product and material data in a digital thread.
-Integrating the organization’s ERP system and PLM system for traceability and change control is a key step in the process.
+A key step in the process is integrating PLM and ERP systems within the organization for traceability and change control.
 With easy, secure access to automatically updated data early in the design phase and throughout each product’s evolution and every product change, sourcing teams can act quickly as needed.

 As a complement to PTC’s PLM platform – Windchill – ThingWorx Navigate allows procurement professionals in downstream systems like ERP or MES to access Windchill data via a URL where they can leverage out of the box apps and/or build building customized views.
 This eliminates the need to transfer or duplicate the data in another system and allows manufacturers to easily make up-to-date information available as needed.